-- The student must meet with academic advisor to discuss need for LOA and revise plan of study. - The student must request permission in writing for a leave of absence from the BSN Program.
-Notification should be at earliest possible time. - Student Petition for Leave of Absence Form and revised plan of study must be submitted to the Chair of the Admission, Progression, and Graduation Committee. - Any student who fails to request a leave of absence will forfeit his or her space in the nursing program and must reapply for admission. - Permission for a leave of absence may be granted for up to one year. - Decisions to grant LOA are based on many factors including but not limited to space available, overall course performance (e.g., exam grades), academic honesty and previous course grades.
+- The student must request permission in writing for a leave of absence from the BSN Program.
+Notification should be at earliest possible time. - Student Petition for Leave of Absence Form must be submitted to the Chairman of the Admission, Progression, and Graduation Committee no later than three (3) weeks after the start of the semester in which the student is requesting leave. - If a Leave of Absence is approved, the student must consult with his or her advisor to revise the program plan. - Any student who fails to notify the BSN Program of a leave of absence will forfeit his or her space in the nursing program and must reapply for admission. - Permission for a leave of absence may be granted for up to one year.
+Students who have not demonstrated responsibility or show potential for successfully completing the program will not be granted a Leave of Absence.